rbowen/presentations/apache_way/slides.md

     - Press
     - Infrastructure
     - Administration
-- NO PAID COMMITTERS, EVER - although many developers are paid by companies to work on Apache code.
+- Although many developers are paid by companies to work on Apache code, the ASF will never pay for code development

 ---